platinasystems/goes/docs/Platina_Config_Guide_v0.1.md

     hset platina-mk1 vnet.xeth1.media copper

-    hget platina-mk1 vnet.xeth1.media\
+    hget platina-mk1 vnet.xeth1.media
     copper

 **Speed**\
 Each QSFP port supports 1GE, 10GE, 20GE, 25GE, 40GE, 50GE, and 100GE
 speeds, either in single port mode or breakout port mode.
-In the trial version, only 10GE, 25GE, 40GE, 50GE and 100GE modes are supported.
+In this version, only 10GE, 25GE, 40GE, 50GE and 100GE modes are supported.
 If a speed is specified, the port will be fixed at that speed.
 If set to “auto” (applicable only if port is in copper media mode), the port will